 1. Not calling a Referee before giving their contact details

-You should always give your referee a call before handing out their contact details.
-This will give you a chance to check they’ll be around to take the call and prep them on the role you’re going for so they can be prepared to answer with information relevant to the role.
+You should always call your referee before handing out their contact details.
+This will give you a chance to check if they’ll be around to take the call and prep them on the role you’re going for so they can be prepared to answer with relevant information.

-Referees who are on leave, unavailable due to conferences or interstate travel or changed numbers won’t help you in getting through the last phase before that job offer.
+Referees who are unavailable due to leave, conferences, travel or changed contact details, will not help you in getting through the final phase before the job offer.